progfolio/elpaca/doc/manual.md

 -   [NonGNU ELPA](https://elpa.nongnu.org)

 Menus are checked in order until one returns the requested menu item or the menu list is exhausted.

+<a id="orga583e10"></a>

+#### Updating menus

+Menus can be updated via the `elpaca-update-menus` command.
+Doing so will fetch the latest recipes from the menu source and overwrite the menu item cache for the updated menus.

 <a id="orders"></a>